truenas/documentation/content/CORE/CORETutorials/Storage/SED.md

 Go to **Storage > Disks**.
 Click the **>** next to an SED, then select **Edit**.
 Enter and confirm the password in the **SED Password** field.

 You must configure the SED to use the new password.
-Repeate this process for each SED and any SEDs added to the system in the future.
+Repeat this process for each SED and any SEDs added to the system in the future.

 {{< hint type=warning >}}
 Remember SED passwords!
 If you lose the SED password, you cannot unlock SEDs or access their data.